tom-seddon/exmon2_disassembly/README.md

 version.
 You'll need a POSIX-type system with the usual POSIX-type stuff installed, along with [64tass](https://sourceforge.net/projects/tass64/) on the path.
+(Building these on Windows is an exercise for the reader.
+Sorry!)

 The resulting ROM in each case is `.build/exmon2.rom`.

+These ROMs are not Electron-compatible, though some stuff will work to an extent.

 ## v2.02